Tibetan Terrier(Dhokhi Apso)

 Much of the breed’s history is speculation or myth; one story claims that a major access route to their valley was obliterated by an earthquake in the fourteenth century.
 Few visitors hazarded the treacherous journey to the “Lost Valley” after that; the few that did were often given a luckbringer dog to help them on their return trip.
 As befitting any bringer of luck, these dogs were never sold, but they were often presented as special gifts of gratitude.
 So it was that in 1920 Dr. A. Grieg, an Indian physician, was given one of the special dogs in return for medical treatment.
 Dr. Grieg became interested in the breed and began to promote them.

 The Tibetan Terrier first became recognized in India, and by 1937 they had made their way to England.
 From there, they came to America in the 1950s and was admitted to AKC registration in 1973.
 Incidentally, the Tibetan Terrier is in no way a terrier, having only been given that name because of their terrier size.

-Gentle and amiable, the Tibetan Terrier makes a charming, dependable companion both indoors and out.
-He is equally up for an adventure in the field, a game in the yard or a snooze in the house.
-He is sensitive, very companionable and willing to please.
+Gentle and amiable, the Tibetan Terrier makes a charming, dependable member of the household.
+They are equally up for an adventure in the yard or a snooze in the house.
+They can be sensitive, a wonderful companion and willing to please.

-The Tibetan Terrier likes to run and explore, and needs daily exercise in a safe area.
-His needs can also be met by a vigorous game in the yard or a moderately long walk on leash.
-He is best as an indoor, or indoor/outdoor, dog.
-His long coat needs thorough brushing or combing once or twice a week.
+The Tibetan Terrier often likes to run and explore, and needs daily exercise in a safe area, such as a fenced yard.
+Their needs can also be met by a vigorous game in the yard or a moderately long walk on leash.
+Their long coat needs thorough brushing or combing once or twice a week.